How is pay defined for the purposes of reporting an organisation's gender pay gap?

 - shift premium pay.

-Sick pay, and pay for employees on maternity, paternity, adoption, parental or shared parental leave should not be included if the employee is receiving less than his or her normal pay due to being on leave.
+Sick pay, and pay for employees on maternity, paternity, adoption, parental or shared parental leave should not be included if the employee is receiving less than their normal pay due to being on leave.

 - overtime pay;